SharkAce/LED-Matrix-Dashboard/README.md

 ## Configuration

-The configuration is defined in JSON format and specifies the blocks to be displayed, including their type, format, position, color, and update interval.
+The configuration is defined in JSON format and specifies the matrix options and the blocks to be displayed.
+After installing The configuration file will be located at `/etc/matrix-dashboard/config.json`.
 Below is a detailed explanation of each parameter.

+*Properties are required unless specified otherwise.*

 ### `matrixConfig`
-- **Description**: Contains configuration options for the `rgb_matrix` library.
+- **Description**: Contains configuration options for the `rgbmatrix` library.
 Additional options can be specified by appending flags to the execution command.
 - **Structure**:
   - `rows` (integer): Number of rows in the matrix.
   - `cols` (integer): Number of columns in the matrix.